Swathisivakumar157/HTML-CSS-JS-projects/book list/README.md

 Booksky is an interactive and user-friendly webpage designed to help manage and explore your favorite books.
 Add, view, and delete books seamlessly with a dynamic, JavaScript-powered interface.

 Features
-Add books with title, author, and description.
+1)Add books with title, author, and description.

-Dynamic pop-up forms for easy interaction.
+2)Dynamic pop-up forms for easy interaction.

-Delete books with a single click.
+3)Delete books with a single click.

-Modern UI built with HTML, CSS, and JavaScript.
+4)Modern UI built with HTML, CSS, and JavaScript.

 Live Demo
 Check out the live version of the project here:
 [Booksky Live Demo](https://swathisivakumar.neocities.org/booksky/)